Member’s Mark Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.

 Next, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.

 We also note that the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
-Non-chelated minerals are usually associated with lower quality dog foods.
+Chelated minerals are usually associated with higher quality dog foods.

 And lastly, this recipe contains menadione, a controversial form of vitamin K linked to liver toxicity, allergies and the abnormal break-down of red blood cells.

 Since vitamin K isn’t required by AAFCO in either of its dog food nutrient profiles, we question the use of this substance in any canine formulation.